Our tour visits the last remaining stronghold of the incredibly rare White-winged Nightjar. Photo: Stuart Elsom

-Day 2: After arrival we’ll begin our journey across the Chaco to Laguna Capitán.
-We´re likely to notch up a surprisingly large list of some spectacular species at the roadside pools of the Trans-Chaco Highway, not least among them Jabiru, Maguari and American Wood Stork, Roseate Spoonbill, Black-collared Hawk, Plumbeous and Buff-breasted Ibis, and Limpkin and Cocoi Heron.
+Day 2: After arrival we’ll begin our journey across the chaco to Laguna Capitán.
+We’re likely to notch up a surprisingly long list of spectacular species at the roadside pools of the Trans-Chaco Highway, not least among them Jabiru, Maguari and Wood Storks, Roseate Spoonbill, Plumbeous and Buff-breasted Ibis, Limpkin, Cocoi Heron, and Black-collared Hawk.

-In areas with more grass, Chotoy Spinetail, Whistling Heron, Screaming and Shiny Cowbird, Savannah Hawk, Long-winged Harrier and Yellow-headed Caracara are all likely, while in the true palm savanna Southern Screamer, Giant Wood Rail and Blue-crowned and Nanday Parakeets are abundant.
-We´ll be stopping at reedbeds along the way, where we should find Donacobius, Olivaceous Pampa-finch (a potential split), Unicolored and Scarlet-headed Blackbirds and, with luck, Rufous-sided Crakes and some of the smaller bitterns.
+In areas with more grass Whistling Heron, Savannah Hawk, Long-winged Harrier, Yellow-headed Caracara, Chotoy Spinetail, and Screaming and Shiny Cowbirds are all likely, while in the true palm savanna Southern Screamer, Giant Wood Rail and Blue-crowned and Nanday Parakeets are common.
+Along the way we’ll stop at reedbeds for Donacobius, Olivaceous Pampa-Finch (a potential split), Unicoloured and Scarlet-headed Blackbirds and, with luck, Rufous-sided Crake and some of the smaller bitterns.
 Night at Laguna Capitán.

-On the saltwater lagoons we might see the last of the winter flocks of Coscoroba Swan, Chilean Flamingo, and waders and ducks such as Brazilian and Ringed Teal, White-cheeked Pintail, three whistling-ducks and, maybe, Rosybill.
-The surrounding habitat can hold Scimitar-billed Woodcreeper, Great Rufous Woodcreeper, Chaco Earthcreeper, and Cream-backed Woodpecker.
+On the saltwater lagoons we might see the last of the winter flocks of Coscoroba Swan, Chilean Flamingo and ducks such as Brazilian and Ringed Teal, White-cheeked Pintail, three whistling-ducks and maybe Rosybill.
+The surrounding habitat can hold Cream-backed Woodpecker, Scimitar-billed and Great Rufous Woodcreepers and Chaco Earthcreeper.

-Chaqueño forest is a stunted, xerophytic and often thorny affair, but it’s home to a number of highly specialised species, such as Chequered and White-fronted Woodpecker, Greater Wagtail-tyrant, Solitary Cacique, Orange-backed Troupial, Short-billed Canastero, Chaco Chachalaca, Stripe-backed Antbird and Cinereous Tyrant.
-Only two nightjar species commonly occur in the Chaco - Scissor-tailed and Little - and we would expect to see both.
-Owls, though harder to see, occur in greater diversity with Great Horned, Tropical Screech and Ferruginous Pygmy Owls all possible.
+Chaqueño forest is a stunted, xerophytic and often thorny affair, but is home to a number of highly specialised species such as Chaco Chachalaca, Chequered and White-fronted Woodpeckers, Greater Wagtail-Tyrant, Solitary Cacique, Orange-backed Troupial, Short-billed Canastero, Stripe-backed Antbird and Cinereous Tyrant.
+Only two nightjar species commonly occur in the Chaco - Scissor-tailed and Little - and we hope to see both.

-Mammals are bolder and more visible in the Chaco than anywhere else in Paraguay, and night drives may produce anything from Armadillos and the rabbit-like Chaco Mara to Crab-eating Raccoons and White-lipped Peccary.
-There is also the chance of a Lowland Tapir, or a Puma, which is more abundant here than in much of South America.
-Nights at Laguna Capitán.
+Mammals are bolder and more visible in the Chaco than anywhere else in Paraguay and night drives may produce anything from armadillos and the rabbit-like Chaco Mara, to Crab-eating Raccoons and White-lipped Peccary.
+There is also the chance of a Lowland Tapir, or a Puma, which are more abundant here than in much of South America.
+Night at Laguna Capitán.

-Day 5: We depart this morning for Teniente Agripino Enciso National Park, passing Fortín Toledo along the way.
-Located in the highest of the High Chaco, this area is conserved mainly for its healthy population of Chaco Peccary.
+Days 4-5: We’ll depart this morning for Teniente Agripino Enciso National Park, passing Fortín Toledo along the way.
+Located in the highest of the High Chaco this area is conserved mainly for its healthy population of Chaco Peccary.
 It is a great place for Chaco specialities that are not so common elsewhere.
-We might expect Stripe-crowned Spinetail, Black-crested Finch (more common in winter but some may be lingering) and maybe Ringed Warbling-finch, Little Thornbird, Short-billed Canastero, Zone-tailed Hawk, Bay-winged Hawk, and Rufous-thighed Hawk.
-Other sought-after birds here include Quebracho Crested-Tinamou and Chaco Owl.
-Three-banded Armadillo and Azara’s Fox are both particularly abundant, and Jaguar is also present, although we’ll need to get up early to have a chance of seeing one.
-The park is also of historical significance, conserving some of the trenches and barracks of the Chaco War between Paraguay and Bolivia (1932-5).
+We might expect Zone-tailed, Bay-winged, and Rufous-thighed Hawks, Stripe-crowned Spinetail, Black-crested Finch (more common in winter but some may be lingering) and maybe Ringed Warbling-Finch, Little Thornbird, and Short-billed Canastero.
+Other special birds here include Quebracho Crested-Tinamou and Chaco Owl.
+Three-banded Armadillo and Pampas Fox are possibilities.
+The park is also of historical significance, conserving some of the trenches and barracks of the Chaco War between Paraguay and Bolivia (1932-35).

 Almost on the Bolivian border, the nearby Médanos del Chaco National Park conserves the last wild herd of the endangered lowland race of the Guanaco.
-It is more open than Teniente Agripino Enciso and shares many of the same birds, but it is where we can find an important Chaco endemic that is not present at Enciso – the Spot-winged Falconet.
-It is also an excellent place to see Puma, Plains Viscacha, and the Chaco Yellow-toothed Cavy.
-Night at Teniente Agripino Enciso National Park.
+It is more open than Teniente Agripino Enciso National Park and shares many of the same birds, but here we can find an important Chaco endemic that is not present at Enciso – the Spot-winged Falconet.
+It is also an excellent place to see Puma, Plains Viscacha and Chaco Yellow-toothed Cavy.
+Nights at Teniente Agripino Enciso National Park.

-Day 6: Today we proceed back along the Trans-Chaco highway, birding en route with stops at Proyecto Tagua in Fortín Toledo.
-This captive breeding programme for the threatened Chaco Peccary (Tagua), supported by San Diego Zoo, has already released over 250 captive-bred individuals, and it offers a good chance to see all three species up close.
-Differences between the species, that are not always that obvious in wild animals, will be apparent and the very different temperaments of the species make this a fascinating trip.
-The area also has a healthy wild population of Chaco Mara, and small weed-choked lakes are a magnet for birds, including the rare Black-bodied Woodpecker and the elusive Chaco subspecies of the Olive-crowned Crescentchest (another likely future split).
+Day 6: We’ll proceed back along the Trans-Chaco highway with stops at Proyecto Tagua in Fortin Toledo.
+We’ll visit a captive breeding programme for the threatened Chaco Peccary (Tagua) supported by San Diego Zoo.
+The project has already released over 250 captive-bred individuals and we’ll be able to see all three peccary species, giving us the opportunity to note differences that are not always that obvious in wild animals.
+There is also a healthy wild population of the rabbit-like Chaco Mara in this area, and the small weed-choked lakes are a magnet for birds including the rare Black-bodied Woodpecker and the elusive Chaco subspecies of Olive-crowned Crescentchest (another likely future split).
 Night in a comfortable hotel in Loma Plata Mennonite Colony.

-However, the real star here is the endangered White-winged Nightjar, at one of only three locations in the world where it is regularly recorded.
-Night birding generally is spectacular and Grey Potoo, Rufous, Little and Scissor-tailed Nightjars are commonly seen, in addition to the sought-after White-winged Nightjar.
-Tropical Screech-owl and Ferruginous Pygmy-owl are amongst the frequently recorded owl species.
-The crystal-clear waters of the lagoon and the white sand beach make for pleasant resting time, as well as being home to populations of Ash-throated Crake and Blackish Rail, and occasionally Azure Gallinule.
+However, the real star here is the endangered White-winged Nightjar at one of only three locations in the world where it is regularly recorded.
+Night birding generally is productive and Grey Potoo, Rufous, Little and Scissor-tailed Nightjars are all possibilities in addition to the sought-after White-winged Nightjar, while Tropical Screech-Owl and Ferruginous Pygmy-Owl are amongst the frequently recorded owl species.
+After our evening of birding we’ll head back to the hotel for a late barbecue dinner.
+Night at Laguna Blanca.

-Days 10-11: Over 400 species of birds have been recorded here, including the vast majority of the Atlantic Forest endemics.
-Possible species include the endangered Black-fronted Piping-guan, Bare-throated Bellbird, Black-capped Screech Owl, Saffron and Spot-billed Toucanets, and Helmeted Woodpecker.
-Other species of interest that are frequently recorded include Red-breasted Toucan, Chestnut-eared Aracari, Surucua Trogon, Blond-crested and Yellow-fronted Woodpeckers, various woodcreepers and tanagers, Streak-capped Antwren, Solitary Tinamou, Red-rumped Cacique, Rufous-capped Motmot – the list could easily become very long!
-In the Cerrado, specialities like Rufous-winged Antshrike, Collared Crescentchest, Rufous-faced and Ocellated Crakes are just some of the birds we’ll look for.
-Forest mammals include Azara’s Agouti, Paca, Bush Dog and cats – even Jaguar - though once again we would need a slice of luck to see them.
-Perhaps easier to find will be some of the big owls, such as Black-banded and Mottled.
+Days 10-11: Over 400 species of birds have been at Mbaracayú Reseve, including the vast majority of the Atlantic Forest endemics.
+The endangered Black-fronted Piping-guan, Bare-throated Bellbird, Black-capped Screech Owl, Saffron and Spot-billed Toucanets and Helmeted Woodpecker are all possible, and other species of interest that are frequently recorded include Solitary Tinamou, Red-breasted Toucan, Chestnut-eared Aracari, Surucua Trogon, Blond-crested and Yellow-fronted Woodpecker, various woodcreepers and tanagers, Streak-capped Antwren, Red-rumped Cacique, Rufous-capped Motmot.
+The list could easily become very long!
+In the cerrado, we’ll search for specialities such as Rufous-winged Antshrike and Collared Crescentchest.
+Other garget birds will be several of the big owls such as Black-banded and Mottled.
 Nights at Mbaracayú Lodge Hotel.

-Day 12: Today is essentially a travelling day as we move from Mbaracayú to San Rafael.
-It’s a very long journey and we stop en route for food, expecting to arrive in San Rafael in the early evening.
-Night in San Rafael.
+Day 12: This is essentially a travelling day as we move from Mbaracayú to San Rafael.
+It’s a long journey with few stops, and we should arrive in San Rafael in the early evening.
+Night at San Rafael.

-Days 13-14: We’ll travel to San Rafael National Park, where we’ll look for birds amongst their Atlantic Forest and Mesopotamian Grasslands.
-San Rafael is the most biodiverse reserve in the country.
-After a good night’s sleep to recover from the previous day’s tiring drive, we’ll be up at dawn for a forest walk with some very special birds in mind, specifically looking for some of the more sought-after and threatened passerines of the Atlantic Forest.
-These include Blackish-blue Seedeater, Creamy-bellied Gnatcatcher, and Southern Bristle-Tyrant.
-Following an early lunch we’ll head off to the Kanguery grasslands, where more great species await – Russet-winged Spadebill and Saffron-cowled Blackbird are two of these, and, once the sun has gone down, Giant Snipe and Sickle-winged Nightjar.
-Accommodation is with the conservation NGO Pro Cosara (so we´ll be doing our bit to assist with the conservation of the park).
+Days 13-15: In San Rafael National Park we’ll be looking for birds in the Atlantic Forest and Mesopotamian Grasslands.
+San Rafael is the most biodiverse reserve in the country but our time here is quite limited so we’ll want to spend it wisely.
+We’ll be up at dawn for a forest walk with some very special birds in mind, specifically some of the more sought-after and threatened passerines of the Atlantic Forest.
+These include Blackish-blue Seedeater, Creamy-bellied Gnatcatcher and Southern Bristle-Tyrant.
+After an early lunch we’ll travel to the Kanguery grasslands where more great species await – Russet-winged Spadebill and Saffron-cowled Blackbird are two of these, and once the sun has gone down, Giant Snipe and (with luck) Sickle-winged Nightjar will be on the agenda.
+Our accommodation is provided by the conservation NGO Pro Cosara (so we’ll be doing our bit to assist with the conservation of the park).
 Our hosts, the Hostettler family, are renowned for their hospitality and delicious, hearty, home-cooked meals.
 Nights at San Rafael National Park.